-CCHS provides residents and fellows access to free, confidential counseling services for individual and/or relationship counseling.
-The only information the counselor shares with CCHS is the number of individuals served per month in order to determine whether to continue offering the service.
+CCHS provides residents and fellows access to no-fee, confidential counseling services for individual and/or relationship counseling.
+The only information that the counselor shares with us is the number of individuals served per month in order to determine whether or not to continue offering the service.

-Who: Mona Ochoa-Horshok, LPC

-What: Confidential Counseling
+Who: Mona Ochoa-Horshok, LPC What: Confidential Counseling

-Cost: Free to Residents, Fellows, and UAB Heersink SOM-Tuscaloosa Medical Students
+Cost: Free to Residents, Fellows, and UASOM-Tuscaloosa Medical Students When: Two evenings a month, between 5:30 and 7:30 pm; and as needed

-When: Two evenings a month, between 5:30 and 7:30 pm Where: UMC - Please contact Mona for an appointment.
+Where: UMC - Please contact Mona for an appointment.